nestauk/sg_covid_impact/reports/technical_report/4_results.md

 <div class=altair s3_path="tweet_section_stack_terms.json" static_path="tweet_section_stack_terms.png" id="fig:tweet_section_stack_terms" height="95%" >Proportion of a week's tweets (across all SIC sections) mentioning various terms, plotted by SIC section
 </div>

-[@fig:tweet_section_stack_terms] shows the proportion of a week's tweets mentioning various terms, plotted by SIC section.
+[@Fig:tweet_section_stack_terms] shows the proportion of a week's tweets mentioning various terms, plotted by SIC section.
 "Brexit" is included in these terms to check whether terms may be correlated with Brexit uncertainty and disruption.
 For example, *Transportation And Storage* businesses begin tweeting about delays in August 2020;
  however this could have been due to Covid-19 or Brexit.